AllThingsSmitty/allthingssmitty.github.io/_posts/2020-05-11-css-fix-for-100vh-in-mobile-webkit.md

 The jury seems to be out on this.
 I've had no problems with any of the tests I've run and I'm using this method in production right now.
 But I did receive a number of responses to my tweet pointing to other possible problems with using this (the effects of rotating devices, Chrome not completely ignoring the property, etc.).

+Will `-webkit-fill-available` work in every scenario?
+Probably not, cuz let's be honest: this is the web, and it can be damn hard to build.
+But, if you're having a problem with `100vh` in WebKit and you're looking for a CSS alternative, you might want to try this.

 <div class="embed">
   <p class="codepen" data-height="450" data-default-tab="result" data-slug-hash="ZEbKWKa" data-user="AllThingsSmitty" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
     <span>See the Pen <a href="https://codepen.io/AllThingsSmitty/pen/ZEbKWKa">